 The Nature of Cognition

 This problem can be easily resolved if we say that chit is the universal concepts, and there is only one instance of each concept.
 For example, there is only one instance of the concept ‘chair’.
-However, this concept combines with the stripped-down individuality to create an individual chair.
+However, this concept combines with an individual (which we will discuss next) to create an individual chair.
 Unlike the universal concept which is only one, there are many individuals combining with that concept.
 Hence, the concept of chair is universal, but the numerous chairs are individuals.
-By separating the universal and the individual, and then combining them together into perception, we can resolve the problem of transcendence and immanence, because the concept by itself (without the individuality) is transcendent, but when combined with individuality it becomes immanent.
-God, as the original concept, is transcendent.
-But when He observes the individual things, He becomes immanent.
-Alternatively, God as the original chit is transcendent, but as the original sat He becomes immanent.
+By separating the universal and the individual, and then combining them in perception, we can resolve the problem of transcendence and immanence, because the concept is transcendent, but when combined with individuality it becomes immanent.

 The Nature of Pleasure